Chilled Watermelon and Tomato Soup

-A healthy and refreshing starter for hot summer days
+A super healthy and delicious starter for hot summer days

-This chilled soup is a vitamin bomb in disguise: It’s full of fresh ingredients and contains hardly any fat, making it the ideal starter for the whole family.
-Even your kids will love it due to its slightly sweet and fruity taste.
+This chilled soup is full of fresh ingredients and contains hardly any fat, making it the ideal starter for the whole family.
+Even your kids will love it due to its deliciously sweet and fruity taste, however you may want to go easy on the cayenne pepper.
 Let them carve out the watermelon balls and they will probably want to make it over and over again.
+Let them slurp it with a straw like a smoothie.
 Why not use the hollowed out watermelon as a serving dish?
 The soup has to be refrigerated for 3-4 hours before serving, so make sure that you start it early.
 As it can be made up to 2 days in advance it is the perfect surprise dish for your next dinner party or potluck.

 Did you like this recipe?